Updated: Aug 9

 The Citizen’s Charter is a written agreement between citizens and government service providers detailing service-related information and ways to access those services.
 Originally, the Citizen’s Charter was introduced by the Government of Bangladesh in 2007, however, after government review, a2nd generation Citizen’s Charter was released in 2017.
 The charter, which is tailored for each department, aims to bring transparency and accountability to public service delivery by providing detailed information on available public services and the steps citizens must take to access those services.
 Moreover, it plays a vital role in providing citizens with information related to services, increasing citizens’ participation in public service delivery, and holding civil servants accountable.

-As part of a tremendous collaborative effort, elected members, chairmen, secretaries of Union Parishads (UPs), and community members, working with P4D staff, CSO partners, and the Cabinet Division for a month to draft and finalise the Citizen’s Charter in project districts.
-In September of this year, the 2nd generation of the charter was finally introduced and installed at62 UPs and 1 Pourasava in 21 districts.
+As part of a tremendous collaborative effort, elected members, chairmen, secretaries of Union Parishads (UPs), and community members worked with P4D staff, CSO partners, and the Cabinet Division for a month to draft and finalise the Citizen’s Charter in project districts.
+In September of this year, the 2nd generation of the charter was finally introduced and installed at 62 UPs and 1 Pourasava in 21 districts.

 Social Action Project Exhibitions

 The SAPs predominantly focus on advocacy and campaign efforts to highlight social issues affecting their communities, like improving awareness of rights, increasing access to government services, and educating local communities on sensitive issues like child marriage.
 The exhibitions aim to encourage citizens to increase their engagement in local development and to use social accountability tools to access their rights.
-By educating and enabling community members, it not only improves their own wellbeing but it also strengthens accountability for both government and non-government service delivery in their district.
+Educating and enabling community members not only improves their own well-being but it also strengthens accountability for both government and non-government service delivery in their district.

 This publication was produced with the financial support of the European Union.
 Its contents are the sole responsibility of Platforms for Dialogue and do not necessarily reflect the views of the European Union.